While reviewing your orders, if you notice that many

-In a guest orders setup where all customer metrics are based on the orders table to account for guest orders, you need to ensure that you are not counting customers twice.
+In a guest orders setup where all customer metrics are based on the orders table to account for guest orders, you must ensure that you are not counting customers twice.
 If you count the id of the orders table, you are counting every order.
 If instead you count the id on the orders table and use a filter,